-- (a) Whether the systems and controls were adequate from the point of view of internal control so as to ensure a satisfactory control over Project management and the reliability of books, records, etc. relating to the operations of the Project. - (b) Whether the expenditure shown in the financial statements of the Project had been satisfactorily reconciled with the enhanced financial reports and progress reports maintained by the Project. - (c) Whether adequate accounting records were maintained on a continuing basis to show the expenditure of the Project from the funds of the Government of Sri Lanka and the Lending Agency, the progress of the Project in financial and physical terms, the assets and liabilities arising from the operations of the Project, the identification of the purchases made out of the Loan, etc. - (d) Whether the Statements of Expenditure (SOEs) submitted could be fairly relied upon to support the applications for reimbursement in accordance with the requirements specified in the Loan Agreement - (e) Whether the withdrawals under the Loan had been made in accordance with the specifications laid down in the Loan Agreement. - (f) Whether the funds, materials and equipments supplied under the Loan had been utilized for the purposes of the Project. - (g) Whether the expenditure had been correctly identified according to the classification adopted for the implementation of the Project.

-- (h) Whether the financial statements had been prepared on the basis of Generally Accepted Accounting Principles. - (i) Whether the opening and closing balances, withdrawals from and replenishments to the Imprest Fund Account had been truly and fairly disclosed in the books and records maintained by the Project and the balance as at 31 December 2014 had been satisfactorily reconciled with the accounting records of the Central Bank of Sri Lanka (CBSL) as at that date - (j) Whether satisfactory measures had been taken by the management to rectify the issues highlighted in my previous year audit report, and - (k) Whether the financial covenants laid down in the Loan Agreement had been complied with.
+- (a) Whether the systems and controls were adequate from the point of view of internal control so as to ensure a satisfactory control over Project management and the reliability of books, records, etc. relating to the operations of the Project. - (b) Whether the expenditure shown in the financial statements of the Project had been satisfactorily reconciled with the enhanced financial reports and progress reports maintained by the Project. - (c) Whether adequate accounting records were maintained on a continuing basis to show the expenditure of the Project from the funds of the Government of Sri Lanka and the Lending Agency, the progress of the Project in financial and physical terms, the assets and liabilities arising from the operations of the Project, the identification of the purchases made out of the Loan, etc. - (d) Whether the Statements of Expenditure (SOEs) submitted could be fairly relied upon to support the applications for reimbursement in accordance with the requirements specified in the Loan Agreement. - (d) Whether the withdrawals under the Loan had been made in accordance with the specifications laid down in the Loan Agreement. - (e) Whether the funds, materials and equipments supplied under the Loan had been utilized for the purposes of the Project. - (f) Whether the expenditure had been correctly identified according to the classification adopted for the implementation of the Project. - (g) Whether the financial statements had been prepared on the basis of Generally Accepted Accounting Principles. - (h) Whether satisfactory measures had been taken by the management to rectify the issues highlighted in my previous year audit report, and - (i) Whether the financial covenants laid down in the Loan Agreement had been complied with.